axelearning/my_blog/project.md

 title: Projects
 permalink: /project/
 ---
 [Click Here]({{site.github_page}}) to find on on my github page the projects I am working on.
-You can also  find bellow papers with description for each project.
+You can also find bellow papers with descriptions for each project.

 <ul>
 	{% assign project = site.posts | where: "categories","project" %}